 - Michigan: On Sept.
 3, 2013, the Michigan House voted 75-32 to grant final approval to a bill that would expand the state's Medicaid program beginning in April 2014.
 Gov. Rick Snyder (R) signed the bill into law on Sept.
 16, 2013.
 The proposal contains cost-sharing provisions for Medicaid beneficiaries; it received federal approval in December.

 - Minnesota: Gov. Mark Dayton (D) in February 2013 signed legislation that expanded Medicaid to an additional 35,000 childless, low-income adults in the state.

 - Nevada: Gov. Brian Sandoval (R) in December 2012 became the first GOP governor to commit his state to expanding Medicaid under the ACA.
 According to Sandoval's announcement, nearly 78,000 Nevadans would be covered by the expansion.

 - New Hampshire: On March 27, 2014, Gov. Maggie Hassan (D) signed bipartisan legislation (SB 413) to expand Medicaid coverage to an estimated 50,000 low-income state residents.
-Starting in April 2014, the state will move eligible residents into Medicaid programs.
-The plan then calls for enrolling those residents in private coverage options through the ACA insurance exchange in 2016, which would require a federal waiver.
+In April 2014, the state moved eligible residents into Medicaid programs.
+The plan then calls for enrolling those residents in private coverage options through the ACA insurance exchange in 2016.
+Hassan submitted a waiver for this on May 30, 2014.
 The law requires the state to receive that waiver by March 31, 2015; failure to do so would result in termination of the program three months later.